HITECHCRIME/HC_SG88_Bound_To_Drop/README.md

 war

 [VERSE]
-the war of diseased
-i give them war of diseased
+i give them a war of diseased
 war of diseased
 war of diseased yeah

-i give them war of diseased
+i give them a war of diseased
 war of diseased
 war of diseased (diseased)

 cut all the scores, they bound to drop yeah

 aye aye aye